sharansk792000/basic-programs/README.md

 # basic-programs
-This repository contains basic programs of c-programming,java and python
+This repository contains basic programs of C-PROGRAMMING
+JAVA
+PYTHON